KiraResari/kanji_tree/Protocol.md

   * Breakthrough!
 We won!
   * Now I managed to have the Kanji in a nice box, but that sure wasn't easy
   * I now also added a style for radicals, and also moved the styles into the `node_Type.rs` so I can use the same enum for node types and formats specific to them
+  * And while I'm at it, let's see if I can use that same logic to color the buttons too
+    * SUCCESS: This now works too